Urban Teachers provides the following:

 - Books and materials for the years that participants are enrolled in the JHU master’s degree program.

-- Coverage of the cost for room and board during your first summer of the program (Summer A).
+- Coverage of the cost for room and board during the first summer of the program (Summer A).
 After that, housing is the responsibility of the participant.

 - Individual health insurance for residents from July 1, 2018 through August 14, 2019 of the residency year.
 Participants are eligible to purchase health insurance from the Johns Hopkins University for any gaps in coverage from August 15, 2019 until the new employer healthcare policy begins.
 However, participants are responsible for all costs related to this coverage.
-(Please note that dates of hire will vary.)
+Please note that dates of hire will vary.
+(See below for additional information regarding this health insurance plan.)

 OBLIGATIONS & OUT-OF-POCKET EXPENSES

-All Urban Teachers participants are responsible for their tuition, cost of living expenses, materials outside of books, and technology – all of which can be covered with the assistance of federal or private student loan or funds.
-(See pg.
-46 for information on financial aid options.)
+All Urban Teachers participants are responsible for their tuition, cost of living expenses, materials, and technology – all of which can be covered with the assistance of federal or private student loan or funds.

 These estimated categories and expenses include, but may not be limited to: